This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Certain NSAIDs can be used to decrease the amount you urinate if you have NDI.

 - A 24 hour urine test may be done.
 You will need to collect all of your urine for 24 hours.
 You will urinate into a container.
-Caregivers will measure and record how much you urinate.
+Healthcare providers will measure and record how much you urinate.
 The urine will then be sent to a lab for tests.

 - A hypertonic saline infusion test may be done.
-Caregivers will give you liquid through an IV.
+Healthcare providers will give you liquid through an IV.
 You will not be able to drink any liquids during this test.
-During the test, caregivers will take blood samples about every 30 minutes.
+During the test, healthcare providers will take blood samples about every 30 minutes.
 The blood is then sent to the lab to check your level of ADH.

 - An MRI takes pictures of your head to find the cause of DI.
 You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 You may need IV fluids to replace the fluids you have lost.